SumiSastri/dev-blogs/docs/local-environment/part2-the-terminal.md

 As the computer is fed with various requests from the terminal, via the shell to the kernel.
 These processes have to be managed efficiently, in the kernel.
 Another layer in the kernel is the process scheduler, which takes care of input-output (I/O) management and schedules what processes will be managed in what order and in what order the output will be processed and delivered.

 The next layer is device management, which may look after interaction with peripherals, screens, keyboards etc.

 The top layer of a kernel is FS, where the processes that are scheduled by the scheduler are assigned to memory or RAM, using the files in the FS.
+Files are protected with permissions in bin or binary files.
+These bin files, store information in 0s and 1s, the binary 100, represents read-only permission, 110-read and write permission and 111 read, write and executable.
+Binary is a code representing a command, therefore 100 is not the number one-hundred.
+Leading to the binary joke - there are only 10 types of people in the world, those who understand binary and those who don't - as 10 in binary actually represents the number 2 when it is "translated" into binary.[5]

 The terminal in your computer is your main access point to all of these operations that are being run in the background.

 The terminal allows you to interact with the programs on your computer and navigate through the FS.